rohitnaiduCal/HomeIDProto/README.md

 3. It evaluates architectural style, exterior and roof conditions, and landscaping features.
 4. The system generates a final condition rating and property report.

-## Contributing
-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature-branch`).
-3. Commit changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.